 - Liver diseases

-Differential diagnosis with regard to cardiac insufficiency relate to edemas, first and foremost, which must be separated from cardiac edema.
+Differential diagnosis with regard to cardiac insufficiency relates to edemas, first and foremost, which must be separated from cardiac edema.
 Among them are kidney and liver diseases, hypoproteinemia, which is responsible for soft tissue edema; they are more presented as non-symmetric edema in the clinical picture.

 Treatment of Cardiac Insufficiency